Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth

 The changing face of content acquisition in media and entertainment

-Though the cost is high, it’s clear that when it’s done right, the reward for successful content acquisition and creation strategies is high.
+Though the cost is high, it’s clear that when it’s done right, the reward for successful content acquisition strategies is high.
 Consider Netflix’s purchase of the Roald Dahl estate in September 2021; though the cost was undisclosed, it is reportedly the largest IP acquisition in Netflix history – positioning Netflix to compete with Disney+ for viewers seeking family-friendly content.

 When it comes to deciding whether to leave a platform, nothing is more important to subscribers than content availability and price.
 If the perceived value of the content offered by a streaming service doesn’t outweigh the subscriber’s price sensitivity, they’re unlikely to continue that subscription.
+Content owners and streaming platforms need understand this fundamental calculation if they hope to successfully monetize OTT content.

 What is content valuation?